Home » Blog Posts » How To Make White LED Lights Look Warmer?

 You can change the bulb’s color temperature without even having to leave your bed or get up off the sofa.

-Well, the Hue also links with popular voice assistants such as Google Home and Alexa.
+Most smart bulbs also work with popular voice assistants such as Google Home and Alexa.
 So if you’re mid-way through a makeup look and you realize your lighting isn’t flattering, don’t worry!

 Just ask Alexa to change it.